-- IF YOU DON'T HAPPEN TO HAVE A TORQUE WRENCH AT HAND, MAKE SURE YOU HAVE THE TIGHTENING TORQUE CORRECTED BY A KTM DEALER AS SOON AS POSSI-BLE.
-A LOOSE WHEEL SPINDLE MAY LEAD TO AN UNSTABLE DRIVING BEHAVIOR OF YOUR MOTORCYCLE. - After mounting the rear wheel, keep operating the footbrake until the PRESSURE POINT RETURNS. - IT IS VERY IMPORTANT TO KEEP THE BRAKE DISK FREE FROM OIL AND GREASE, OTHER-WISE THE BRAKING EFFECT WOULD BE STRONGLY REDUCED.
+♪ WARNING Δ If you don't happen t O HAVE A TORQUE WRENCH AT HAND, MAKE SURE YOU

+- HAVE THE TIGHTENING TORQUE CORRECTED BY A KTM DEALER AS SOON AS POSSI-BLE.
+A LOOSE WHEEL SPINDLE MAY LEAD TO AN UNSTABLE DRIVING BEHAVIOR OF YOUR MOTORCYCLE. - After mounting the rear wheel, keep operating the footbrake until the pressure point returns. - IT IS VERY IMPORTANT TO KEEP THE BRAKE DISK FREE FROM OIL AND GREASE, OTHER-WISE THE BRAKING EFFECT WOULD BE STRONGLY REDUCED.